FoxServers/.github/profile/README.md

 [?]
 2.0 Release of full suite of software, including a gui?
 (Not anytime soon, the project needs to be stable first)

 ## Recent Updates
+**Repository Chaos**\
+Lots of updates!
+First, I created the "core" repository which is a working install (and glimpse into future work) of the management software.
+Now I feel as though some components should be optional/serarated, so its time to work on that.
+Additionally, I have some names for the projects, the first being "Nebula".
+You can find out more by reading any of the nebula-* repositories.
+Also no, there is still no documentation.
+This is due to a few changes in the scope of the project, but when Nebula releases in 1.0 it will inclued all documentation necessary to run the server manager

 **Work has begun on server management software!**\
 After a long hiatus I've finally resumed work on this project.
 Currently working on the core of 1.0 server mangement software.
 More updates to come...